Wilfred Mott: Character history

 Wilfred returns in "The End of Time", in which he has repeated visions of the Master.
 He then repeatedly meets an unnamed woman and discovers depictions of the TARDIS included in historical art.
 He searches for and finds the Doctor, who has come to Earth to find the Master, Wilfred promptly joins him in the search.
 The Doctor tries to stop him, but lets him join because he does not want to deal with a furious Sylvia.
 The mysterious woman appears on television to tell Wilfred that he must take arms, prompting him to carry his old service revolver from his service in the British Army.
 The Doctor begins to suspect that something is keeping Wilfred close to him.
 They go to Joshua Naismith's mansion, where the Master transforms the entire human race in his image, but Wilfred is protected by the Doctor by placing him inside a chamber shielded from radiation.
 The two are captured by the Master, but are rescued by two aliens, Addams and Rossiter.
 Donna, who survived the incident, places a cell phone call to Wilfred which the Master tracks, but her pursuers are incapacitated when a fail-safe mechanism placed by the Doctor to suppress her memories activates.
-On the alien ship after being rescued, Wilfred tries to convince the Doctor to take his gun and kill the Master, but fails.
+On the alien ship after being rescued, Wilfred succeeds in convincing the Doctor to take his gun with the intent of killing the Master with it.
 During the following missile attack on their ship, Wilfred gleefully mans a laser cannon to defend it.
 Upon their return to Earth, Wilfred traps himself in the radiation booth again while freeing a technician trapped in there and watches the Doctor's confrontation with the Master and Rassilon.
 Afterwards, the Doctor, amazed that he has seemingly survived, hears Wilfred fulfilling Carmen's prophecy that "he will knock four times" by knocking four times on the door to get the Doctor's attention.
 As the booth is about to be flooded with radiation, the Doctor sacrifices himself by exposing himself to the radiation instead.
 Wilfred offers to die for him, saying he has lived his life, but the Doctor saves him, considering it his honour.
 The radiation the Doctor absorbs to save Wilfred forces him to regenerate into his eleventh incarnation.
 Wilfred is last seen at Donna's wedding, where he is again visited by the dying Tenth Doctor, who gives him and Sylvia a winning lottery ticket as a wedding present for Donna.
 The Doctor had purchased the ticket with money borrowed in the past from Wilfred's late son-in-law, Geoffrey Noble.
 As the Doctor leaves for the last time, Wilfred tearfully salutes him.